manelpuig/rUBot_mecanum_ws/Documentation/03_rUBot_mecanum_control.md

-# **rUBot mecanum navigation control**
+# **rUBot mecanum control**

 The objectives of this chapter are:
-- Navigation control in virtual environment
+- control in virtual environment
-- Navigation control with real rUBot
+- control with real rUBot

 We have created different activities in this section:
-- Robot Navigation performances
+- Robot performances
     - Keyboard control
     - Python programming control
-- Autonomous navigation with obstacle avoidance
+- Autonomous control with obstacle avoidance
 - Robot Wall follower
 - Robot go to pose